Written by Anna Cullen

 With government restrictions relating to Covid-19 still in place, only essential journeys should be made at this time: those involving essential work, medical appointments, providing vital care and shopping for necessities.
 Public transport is running to cater for such journeys, but with a reduced capacity to allow for social distancing in many cases.

 If you do need to take public transport this Bank Holiday weekend, you’ll need these details of schedule changes for Irish Rail, Luas, Bus Éireann, Dublin Bus and Go Ahead.
 Bear in mind both Irish Rail and Luas services are affected by engineering works on Saturday and Sunday.
-We’ll also be sharing live travel information throughout the weekend on our AA Roadwatch Newsroom.

 Remember to check the provider’s website or app for specific times and routes before you travel, and leave extra time for your journey.
 Enjoy your weekend and stay safe!